fb pixel

 Information for Future Students

 Are you considering applying to the M.A. in Criminal Justice at University of Winnipeg?
 This section of our website has answers to all your questions about who we are and what exactly a Criminal Justice M.A. – and our program specifically – entails.
-You will find information on what qualifications you need to be a competitive applicant to our program and the available funding and supports.
+You will find information on what qualifications you need to be a competitive applicant to our program and the available funding and supports for students.
 We also have a section specifically to answer questions we frequently receive from future students who are international applicants.

 Who should I contact if I have questions?